MrAsterisco/homebridge-hisense-tv/README.md

 - pictureSettings

 This can be different for each TV, because the behavior is not consistent across all models.
-To find out which one works for you, you can try running the `hisense-tv-always-on-test` command.
+To find out which one works for you, you can try running the `hisense-tv always-on-test` command.
 (From the Homebridge Terminal)
 The script will guide you through the process of finding the correct `tvType` for your TV.
 If you find any issues with the script, please open an issue on GitHub, as I couldn't test that script with my TV.